 No Child Left Behind (NCLB) identifies foreign language as a core subject, only about a fourth of U.S. public elementary schools report teaching foreign languages, and most of these schools provide only introductory courses.
 Fewer than half of all U.S. high school students are studying a foreign language.
 On examining the research in 2005, education research analyst Janice Stewart found that foreign language study, “especially when introduced in the early elementary school years,” is associated with three additional benefits of “increased cognitive skills, higher achievement in other academic areas, and higher standardized test scores.”

-he Physical Education program at St. Mary’s School is offered to all students in grades Pre-K thru Grade 5, covering a wide range of skills, games, sports and fitness activities.
-Physical education class takes place once a week for students in grades K-5, and twice a week for the PreK classes.
+The Physical Education program at St. Mary’s School is offered to all students in grades Pre-K through Grade 5, covering a wide range of skills, games, sports and fitness activities.
+Physical education class takes place once a week for students in grades K-5, and twice a week for the Pre-K classes.

 Physical education class for students in the younger grades is skill based.
 Working on skills such as running, hopping, galloping and skipping, along with basic throwing, kicking and bouncing skills.
 Students also build confidence and begin learning about good sportsmanship.